An unconditionally energy stable and positive upwind DG scheme for the Keller-Segel model: Introduction

 In this work, we propose a new upwind DG scheme for the Keller-Segel model~\eqref{problem:KS} that preserves the mass-conservation, positivity and energy stability properties of the continuous problem.
 As in \cite{shen_unconditionally_2020}, the proposed discretization takes advantage of the gradient flow structure of the model.
-First, Section \ref{sec:notation} sets the notation that we are going to consider throughout the paper.
-In Section \ref{sec:keller-segel} we discuss the physical properties of the continuous model.
-Section \ref{sec:esquema_completamente_discreto} is the main part of the paper, in which we introduce the upwind DG scheme \eqref{esquema_DG_upw_KS}.
-In particular, in Subsection \ref{sec:def_upw}, we define the upwind approximation based on the ideas introduced in \cite{acosta-soba_upwind_2022} along with some geometrical considerations for the mesh family $\T_h$, and we discuss the properties of the scheme in Subsection \ref{sec:properties_scheme}.
-Finally, in Section \ref{sec:numer-experiments}, we show several numerical tests in which we reproduce some blow-up results shown in the literature with one steady peak, \cite{chertock_second-order_2008}, a peak moving towards the corner of the domain, \cite{saito_conservative_2007}, and several peaks, \cite{andreianov_finite_2011, chamoun_monotone_2014, tyson_fractional_2000, fatkullin_study_2013}.
+First, section~\ref{sec:notation} sets the notation that we are going to consider throughout the paper.
+In section~\ref{sec:keller-segel} we discuss the physical properties of the continuous model.
+Section~\ref{sec:esquema_completamente_discreto} is the main part of the paper, in which we introduce the upwind DG scheme \eqref{esquema_DG_upw_KS_non_truncated}.
+In particular, in section~\ref{sec:def_upw}, we define the upwind approximation based on the ideas introduced in \cite{acosta-soba_upwind_2022} along with some geometrical considerations for the mesh family $\T_h$, and we discuss the properties of the scheme in section~\ref{sec:properties_scheme}.
+Finally, in section~\ref{sec:numer-experiments}, we show several numerical tests in which we reproduce some blow-up results shown in the literature with one steady peak, \cite{chertock_second-order_2008}, and a peak moving towards the corner of the domain, \cite{saito_conservative_2007}, as well as pattern formation results with several peaks, \cite{andreianov_finite_2011, chamoun_monotone_2014, tyson_fractional_2000, fatkullin_study_2013}.
 These numerical experiments endorse the good behaviour of the approximation obtained with the new scheme, which allows us to capture peaks reaching values up to the order of $10^{7}$.
-These kind of numerical results are rare in the literature due to the steep-gradients inherent to such sort of tests.
+These kinds of numerical results are rare in the literature due to the steep-gradients inherent to such sort of tests.